hashicorp/terraform/README.md

     $ go get -u github.com/mitchellh/gox

-Next, clone this repository into `$GOPATH/src/github.com/hashicorp/terraform` and then just type `make`.
-This will compile some dependencies and then run the tests.
+Next, clone this repository into `$GOPATH/src/github.com/hashicorp/terraform`.
+Install the necessary dependencies by running `make updatedeps` and then just type `make`.
+This will compile some more dependencies and thenrun the tests.
 If this exits with exit status 0, then everything is working!

+    $ make updatedeps
+    ...
     $ make
     ...